 The Brooklyn Lyceum waited patiently for a decision after oral argument, more than three (3) months.

 That was after waiting more than 2.5 years to be calendared (after the appeals were fully briefed by both sides and ready to be argued).

-This was after filing appeals that were sure shot wins that should have corrected lower court shortcomings:
+This was after filing four appeals revolving around 4 incredibly simple issues, sure shot wins that should have corrected lower court shortcomings:

-- --non-initiating plaintiff appearing without standing and later perjury to cover up appearing without standing,
+- --non-initiating plaintiff appearing without standing seeking a judgement of default and later committing unequivocal, yes unequivocal, perjury to cover up that appearance without standing,

-- --refusal to allow attorney to appear who had filed motion and
+- --refusal to allow attorney to appear who had filed motion (by way of Order to Show Cause), and

 - --whether, on the record before the court, created and submitted by only the plaintiff, was it more than a year from default (statutory time allotted to respond) to the motion seeking a judgment of that default (if so the case was abandoned).

 As we had put non-trivial effort into the appeals and addressed both the strong points of our argument and any perceived weak points with argument, logic and case law specifically on point, we awaited decisions in 4 appeals expecting that the court would address the arguments and the case law presented and synthesize it with the facts of the case and the record on appeal and come to a reasoned decision.